StarlitPath/starlitpath.github.io/Current Solutions/BSVTOVR.md

 title: Base Stations + Vive Trackers
 parent: Current Solutions
 ---
+# Base Stations + Vive Trackers
+Despite the fact HTC makes the trackers, you can use them with any headset given you add [compatible](#remarks) base stations to your setup.

-Requirements:
+### Requirements:
-* Two Base Station 1.0 or 2.0’s and a mounting solution for them
+* Two Base Stations 1.0 or 2.0 and a mounting solution for them (2.0 stations come with wall mounting hardware included)
   * Base Station 1.0: Roughly $200
   * Base Station 2.0: Roughly $400
   * Mounting solutions vary.
 You can technically put them on tables or bookshelves, but this part is completely up to you.
 Follow official guides to make the best determinations concerning this.